 It is highly recommended that all prospective and current ESCOs be familiar with the Uniform Business Practices (UBP) which govern the business transactions between ESCOs and utilities, NYS Public Service Commission compliance requirements and enforcement mechanisms, and the treatment of consumer protections and marketing standards.

 Contact Christine Bosy, 518-486-2432, for general questions or additional information requests regarding the ESCO eligibility application process.
 The applicant’s completed retail access application package should be filed electronically through the Department’s Document Matter Management System (DMM) in matter number 15-00555.
 Applicants can register to e-file here.

 Note: Energy Brokers and/or Aggregators

 The New York State Department of Public Service does not require licensing of Energy Brokers or Aggregators.
 Before making a decision to provide energy broker services in New York, you should review our Uniform Business Practices.
 If you are marketing on behalf of one marketer or a dozen marketers, you are considered an independent contractor of an ESCO and therefore must comply with the UBP Marketing Standards.
-Further, if you are marketing green products in New York, they must be 100% renewable products as New York does not consider a Renewable Energy Certificates (RECs) a green product.

 Application Filing Requirements